What do you think of when you hear the word “Legacy”?

 Antiques are only valuable in cars and furniture.
 Not in computer networks.

 A legacy system is still used but is outdated.
 Usually, it is one that the manufacturer no longer supports because they have new versions that are better and more secure.
-An older version then will not have security updates to plug the latent vulnerabilities known to cyber threat actors.
+An older version will not have security updates to plug the latent vulnerabilities known to cyber threat actors.

 Another problem with legacy systems is that the owners simply add on.

 One of my favorite country singers had a song that perfectly demonstrates what can happen.
-In the song “One Piece at a Time” by Johnny Cash, he works at a car assembly plant and takes pieces out “one piece at a time” over several years, then puts them together to build his own Cadillac.
-The problem, well, in the words of Johnny Cash…
+In the song “One Piece at a Time” by Johnny Cash, he works at a car assembly plant, takes pieces out “one piece at a time” over several years, and then puts them together to build his own Cadillac.

 But when we pulled out the switch, all three of ‘em come on.”

 Picture this as your computer system.
 Older technology won’t work as well as the new technology.
-Yes, it will work but not like new.
+Yes, it will work, but not like new.
 The older parts have gaps.
 Both literally and figuratively.
 In your system, it’s where the bad guys can get in.

 The Moral of the Story: Don’t be like Johnny Cash.
 Ensure your system is current and “all the holes match up.”